fortierpm/personal-portfolio/README.md

 > ### React
 >
-> React is the Javascript user interface and web app development library used by [React-Static](https://github.com/react-static/react-static) for this website.
+> React is the JavaScript user interface and web app development library used by [React-Static](https://github.com/react-static/react-static) for this website.
 [Visit React](https://reactjs.org/)

 > ### Sass (SCSS)
 >